elotroalex/chiens/_texts/translation.md

 - and I salute my fraternity whole.
 - Saint-Domingue, your rivers sink into my flesh
 - their tamarin snout,
-- forests grow to mangles on my muscles,
+- forests grow mangles on my muscles,
-- the waves of my blood sing for the cays,
+- waves of my blood sing for the cays,
 - I close my eyes,
 - all my riches at hand,
 - all my wetlands,